-Furthermore, there is a discrepancy on this borderline/corridor: land use for properties on 12^{th} AVENUE south of Belmont street are NOT being changed to EX1 under the proposal and retain their R1 Zoning.
-This discrepancy is not equitable to owners and occupants.
+Furthermore, there is a discrepancy on this borderline/corridor.
+Land use for properties on 12th AVENUE south of Belmont street are NOT being changed to EX1 under the proposal and retain their R1 Zoning with 45' height restrictions.
+If it makes sense to have 45' height on the southern portion of 12th AVENUE, it certainly makes sense to have the same on the northern end.
+For the sake of compatibility and consistency, amend your proposal to enforce these lower height restrictions all along.